 This would be planned by the Institute and the employer.
 This will include projects set by the Institute, watching subject specific TV programmes, reading publications, viewing web sites etc.)

-This would be acheived by classroom or electronically using conference facilities of interactive Webinars.
+This would be achieved in the classroom or electronically using conference facilities of interactive Webinars.

 This would include ‘introduction’, ‘refresher’ and ‘end-point assessment preparation’ days.

-Please do not hesiatae to contact us for more details:
+Please do not hesitate to contact us for more details:

 Telephone: 0207 691 8994